 Tod added that his brewery took its time with canning White because "we were busy trying to keep up with White and core,” but retailers and distributors were “begging” for cans of the beer.

-It wasn’t made clear what size cans White would be going into.
-The brewery announced this spring its first-ever canning for public release with 16-ounce packages of Hoppy Table Beer, sold only at Allagash’s Portland, Maine HQ.
+Update (9/29/18): When White is released in its new format next year, it'll be going into four-packs of 16-ounce cans, the brewery has confirmed to GBH.
+It's the same size Allagash used this spring for its first-ever canning for public release with 16-ounce packages of Hoppy Table Beer, sold only at Allagash’s Portland, Maine HQ.